League City Volunteer Fire Department now has its first-ever all-female day crew

 According to the city's website, the League City Volunteer Fire Department is comprised of more than 120 volunteers.

+And don't think for one second that just because this crew has less testosterone and much more estrogen, Kirpatrick says they can get the job done just like the guys.

+"Even though we are volunteer, we conduct ourselves as a professional department, and we think of ourselves as such," she said.
+"We train just like the professionals, the 'paid guys,' we call them, do.
+We take it very seriously.
+This is a passion for all of us and we are very proud to be a first in League City history."

-The photo has since garnered hundreds of shares and dozens of comments.
-"What a great way to make history!" wrote one Facebook user.
-"Women heroes!!!"
+The photo of the group has since garnered hundreds of shares and dozens of comments.

 READ ALSO: 5 women become first all-female fire rescue crew in Florida department's 57-year history